What is the Accounting Cycle?

 The accounting cycle vs operating cycle are entirely different financial terms.
 The accounting cycle consists of the steps from recording business transactions to generating financial statements for an accounting period.
 The operating cycle is a measure of time between purchasing inventory, selling the inventory as a product, and collecting cash from the sales transaction.

 The operating cycle can be expressed in a formula as the sum of the financial analysis ratios for days’ sales outstanding and the average collection period.
 Understanding the operating cycle in your business is essential for cash flow management.

 The accounting cycle is used by businesses and organizations to record transactions and prepare financial statements.
-The standardized accounting cycle process, supported by accounting systems, is important because it helps business owners, small businesses, and established companies close their books for the accounting period and generate financial information to perform financial statement analysis and manage the business.
+The standardized accounting cycle process (supported by accounting systems) is important because it helps business owners, small businesses, and established companies close their books for the accounting period.
+It also helps to generate financial information to perform financial statement analysis and manage the business.

-The accounting department uses a customized and detailed accounting close checklist that reflects items to be completed during each accounting cycle, with responsibilities and deadlines assigned and documentation of completion times and approvals for each task.
-The accounting close checklist doesn’t include the routine processing of daily transactions.
+The accounting department uses a customized and detailed accounting close checklist that reflects items to be completed during each accounting cycle; with responsibilities and deadlines assigned, and documentation of completion times and approvals for each task.
 Use of a checklist with deadlines in the accounting cycle improves accountability and process management.